Internet-Draft Rego Policy in OAuth March 2026

 Key aspects of the RAR integration:

-• Authorization Data Type: The rego_policy type is registered in the RAR Authorization Data Types registry (Section 9.4 of RFC 9396).
+• Authorization Data Type: The rego_policy type is defined for use with the authorization_details parameter per RFC 9396.
 It contains the policy content, entry point, and optional context.

-• Complementary Use: RAR enables structured authorization requests with type-specific details, while Rego Policy enables expressive, Turing-complete policy definitions.
+• Complementary Use: RAR enables structured authorization requests with type-specific details, while Rego Policy enables expressive declarative policy definitions.
 Implementations MAY combine rego_policy with other RAR types.

 Implementations SHOULD ensure consistency between authorization_details requirements and Rego policy evaluations.
 The Authorization Server MAY use RAR types to determine applicable policy templates or validation rules.